swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-build-and-publish-the-model-with-bentoml-and-docker-with-the-cicd-pipeline.md

 ## Introduction

-# TODO: fixme
-Serving the model locally is great for testing purposes, but it is not sufficient for production.
-In this chapter, you will learn how to build and publish the model with [BentoML](../tools.md) and [Docker](../tools.md).
+In this chapter, you will containerize and push the model to the container registry with the help of the CI/CD pipeline.
+You will use [BentoML](../tools.md) and [Docker](../tools.md) to containerize and publish the model and the pipeline to trigger the publishing.

-This will allow to share the model with others and deploy it on a Kubernetes in a later chapter.
+The steps will be similar to the last chapter, but we will use the pipeline to automate the process.

 In this chapter, you will learn how to: